 De-escalate Or Deescalate?
-Which One Is The Correct Form?
+Which One Is Correct?

 De-Escalate Or Deescalate